Multipoint Schwarz-Pick Lemma for the quaternionic case: Introduction

 These above are the unique slice regular bijective functions mapping $\mathbb B$ onto itself.
 When $u=1$, we denote the map above by $\mathcal M_p$.
 Analogously, one can give a definition of slice regular finite Blaschke products on the unit ball $\mathbb B$, which can be characterized in a similar way as in the complex framework.

 All the facts we need from the theory of slice regularity are reviewed in Section \ref{sec:prel}, with a focus on slice regular M\"obius transformations (following \cite{volumeindam,moebius}) and regular Blaschke products on $\mathbb B$.
-For further information we refer to the recent monograph by Gentili, Stoppato and Struppa \cite{librospringer2}.
+The main difference between the classical complex setting and the quaternionic frame is essentially due to the contrasts between the theory of slice regularity with respect to the classical holomorphicity, which are stressed in Section \ref{sec:prel}.
+We recall, for instance, the fact that we cannot use compositions of functions as in the complex case, but we need to consider an action of a matrix group on slice regular functions.
+These discrepancies, due essentially to the non-commutativity of the quaternions, have some consequences in trying to apply arguments from complex analysis to this novel framework: we will need to choose some points along the real line (which is incidentally the center of the skew-field of quaternions).
+For further information {about the theory of quaternionic slice regularity} we refer to the recent monograph by Gentili, Stoppato and Struppa \cite{librospringer2}.

 Bisi and Stoppato \cite{BSIndiana} gave a quaternionic version of the Schwarz--Pick Lemma in the framework of this theory.
 Analogously to what happens in the complex case, in Section \ref{sec:spl} we extend the notion of hyperbolic difference quotient $f^\star_p$ for slice regular functions from $\mathbb B$ to itself, thus the quaternionic Schwarz--Pick Lemma leads to a three-points Schwarz--Pick Lemma: \begin{theorem} Let $\mathbb B=\{q\in\mathbb H:|q|<1\}$ be the open quaternionic unit ball.
 Suppose $f : \mathbb{B} \lto \mathbb{B}$ is a slice regular function which is not bijective.
 Let $p,s\in\mathbb B$.
 Then for all $q\in\mathbb B$ where $\mathcal M_{f^\star_p(s)}\bullet f^\star_p$ stands for $(1-f^\star_p\ast \overline{f^\star_p(s)})^{-\ast}\ast(f^\star_p-f^\star_p(s))$.
 Equality holds for some $q\in\mathbb B\setminus\{s\}$ (and hence for any $q\in\mathbb B$) if and only if $f$ is a slice regular Blaschke product of degree two.